zicaiw625/profit-pulse/ENVIRONMENT.md

 ## Operational tips

 - Keep secrets (API keys, encryption key, OAuth secrets) out of version control.
 Use your hosting provider's secret manager.
+- Subscription status is enforced before counting orders; only use `ALLOW_INACTIVE_SUBSCRIPTIONS=true` if you intentionally want to keep syncing during a trial.
+- Set `OAUTH_STATE_SECRET` in production to a high-entropy value; never rely on the development fallback when running a deployed instance.
 - Keep Meta Ads and PayPal variables scoped to each environment; restarting the app refreshes tokens if credentials become invalid.
-- For multi-instance deployments, set the Upstash variables above to share memoized data across nodes; when omitted, the cache remains process-local and functions safely fall back to recomputing.
+- Before running multiple app instances/pods, configure the Upstash variables so memoized cache entries are shared; keeping the in-memory cache is only appropriate for single-node dev and will increase redundant external calls in multi-node setups.
 - Run `npm test` locally (or `node --test`) to verify profit engine and reporting logic whenever you touch services.
 The suites rely on the same `.env` configuration as `npm run dev`, so make sure the keys above are populated first.
 - Seed demo data from the Settings page (“Seed demo costs”) after installing the embedded app on a development store—this loads SKU costs so dashboards/product tables light up immediately.